Last chance: Black Friday Deal

 Finally, we then combine the initial shot direction with curvature, and then we can talk about your true ball flight and what you are experiencing out on the course.

-We often talk about these combinations with slices and hooks, but you can easily substitute in a fade or a draw (just expect a little less curvature).
+We often discuss these combinations with slices and hooks, but you can easily substitute in a fade or a draw (just expect a little less curvature).

 • Push: the ball goes to the right of the target with no additional curvature.